DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-09-10-enrichment-sept-6.md

 ---
 title: Enrichment release – 6 September
-description: Publish courses, as it was released with the course enrichment feature.
+description: Publish courses, as it was released with the course enrichment feature
 date: 2018-09-10
 screenshots:
   items: